 Elderberry has been widely studied due to its reported antioxidant, antiviral, antidiabetic, anti-inflammatory, and immune-modulating, as well as antidepressant properties.

 So much of elderberry’s powerful medicinal properties and healing benefits are due to its high number of antioxidants, including anthocyanins, which give the berries the rich blue-violet color.

 According to the University of Maryland medical center, "elderberry outranks blueberries, cranberries, goji berries, and blackberries in terms of total flavonoid content.
 Consuming foods rich in these flavonoid anthocyanins is thought to prevent cardiovascular disease and cancer, while also boosting brain function."

 Many symptoms of the cold and flu can be eased and treated with this powerful little berry.
 Two randomized, double blind, placebo-controlled studies demonstrate the elderberry extract, Sambucol, "effectively inhibits both influenza A and B strains when given orally to patients in the first 48 hours of flu-like symptoms."

 Another study showed a beneficial effect on severity and duration of cold and flu-like symptoms when participants consumed elderberry extract lozenges.

 Consuming elderberry may also shorten cold duration and symptoms in air travelers.
-A recent study published in the journal Nutrients showed that travelers using elderberry for ten days before travel until five days after arriving overseas experienced a two day shorter duration of the cold and a reduction in cold and flu-like symptoms.
+A study published in the journal Nutrients showed that travelers using elderberry for ten days before travel until five days after arriving overseas experienced a two day shorter duration of the cold and a reduction in cold and flu-like symptoms.

 Along with being antioxidant superstars, elderberries also contain a variety of nutrients including vitamins A, C, and E and trace minerals such as copper, zinc, iron, potassium, calcium, and magnesium.